The best way to keep a big rig clean, is to hand wash it.

-For the very difficult to reach parts, I have use an extended brush.
-They’re cost a bit, but they do a good job and they’re great for reaching the high spots.
+For the very difficult to reach parts, I use an extended brush.
+They cost a bit, but they do a good job and they’re great for reaching the high spots.
 I also have an attachment for the extended pole, to wash the stacks.
-The one I have, is meant for 5″ pipes and mine are 7″, so it’s tricky to use.
-But, I can reach around and do a decent job with it anyway.
+The one I have is meant for 5″ pipes and mine are 7″, so it’s tricky to use.
+But, I can reach around and can still do a decent job with it.

-It can be a lot of work, but dry the try if you’re able with a soft chamois cloth.
+It can be a lot of work, but dry the truck if you’re able with a soft chamois cloth.

 Waxing and Polishing: For Protection and Good Looks

-I’ve found wax products, are like many things….pay a little more and get the really good stuff or you can pay a little less and get a lower quality product.
+I’ve found wax products, are like many things.
+You can pay a little more and get the really good stuff or you can pay a little less and get a lower quality product.